neoforged/Documentation/docs/items/armor.md

             // Points to assets/examplemod/models/equipment/equippable.json
             // When not set, does not render the equipment.
             .setModel(ResourceLocation.fromNamespaceAndPath("examplemod", "equippable"))
-            // The relative location over the texture to overlay on the player screen when wearing (e.g., pumpkin blur).
+            // The relative location of the texture to overlay on the player screen when wearing (e.g., pumpkin blur).
             // Points to assets/examplemod/textures/equippable.png
             // When not set, does not render an overlay.
             .setCameraOverlay(ResourceLocation.withDefaultNamespace("examplemod", "equippable"))